If you’re thinking of bundling your phone and broadband plans, compare service providers with our customer satisfaction ratings.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-SpinTel offers some of the cheapest ADSL and NBN plans in Australia.
-Compare plan options and see how they compare at Canstar Blue.– Read more
+Internode offers a comprehensive range of ADSL and NBN internet plans.
+Find out all the details and see how they compare at Canstar Blue.– Read more